coimbrastudios/framework/README.md

 - `Actor`: Meant to be used as the main script for any `GameObject`, as if we were extending the `GameObject` class itself.
 - `AssetReferenceComponentRestriction`: Filter any `AssetReference` to only show `GameObject` with the specified components.
+- `CopyBaseConstructorsAttribute`: quick create types with the same constructors as their parent.
 - Decorator Attributes: Decorator attributes fully compatible with Unity's standard workflow:
     - `Disable`: To disable a field so that it can't be edited.
 There is also `OnEditMode` and `OnPlayMode` versions.
     - `Indent`: To indent a field by the amount of steps specified.